Quantifying the association of caffeine using NMR spectroscopy in the organic chemistry laboratory

 Abstract

 The self-association of caffeine in solution, driven by the hydrophobic effect, is a simple example of molecular aggregation.
-It obeys an isodesmic association model, where each successive binding occurs with the same equilibrium constant.
-Here we describe an activity for introductory organic chemistry students that explores this phenomenon using nuclear magnetic resonance (NMR) spectroscopy.
+It obeys an isodesmic association model in which each successive binding occurs with the same equilibrium constant.
+Here, we describe an activity for chemistry students that explores this phenomenon using nuclear magnetic resonance (NMR) spectroscopy.
 By analyzing concentration-dependent chemical shift changes in the 1H NMR spectra of caffeine dissolved in D2O, students are introduced to uses of NMR spectroscopy beyond structure elucidation.
-They gain hands-on experience in quantifying equilibria and consider their results in the context of molecular-level interactions.
+They gain hands-on experience in quantifying supramolecular equilibria and consider their results in the context of molecular-level interactions.